Lumi-supercomputer/lumi-userguide/docs/software/index.md

     installations of software containing a lot of small files, e.g. Python or R environments installed via Conda or pip.
 For such software a container based approach must be used.
-See the [Python packages installation guide ][python-install] for en overview of options for installing Conda/pip environments.
+See the [Python packages installation guide ][python-install] for an overview of options for installing Conda/pip environments.

 ---